St. Stephen Lutheran Church was founded on November 26, 1881

 1910—On May 15 we dedicated the new two manual Hausmann organs and church building.

 1949—We completed the current parsonage at 516 McClellan Street.
 This beautiful home provided a quiet study area for the pastor and ample bedroom space for clergy families.
-Rev. Jennifer Dahle and family currently reside in the parsonage.
+It is currently leased to an AirB&B.

 1953—In July we dedicated a 3 manual 34 rank Schantz organ.
 This instrument still serves as our primary worship leader.
 It was re-voiced in the 1970’s.